Examples of Religious Discrimination in the Workplace

 Remember, your employer doesn't have to provide a religious accommodation if it can show that doing so will cause an undue hardship.

-After reading this article, you may have questions or concerns.
+You may have questions about religious harassment and other forms of religious discrimination.
 FindLaw can help you continue your research.
 Click on the links below to learn more about religion and the law.

 - Federal Religious Freedom Restoration Act Overview